 All visuals should be dynamic, eye catching, and related to what is being said.
 Remember, you are not using images to enhance the text, but the other way around.
 The main point is the image, which provides context and explanation.
 The text is sprinkled in to enhance the visuals.

 To create awesome SlideShare content you don’t need to be a designer: I’ve shared some free tools to create awesome presentations to upload to your SlideShare account.
-And here are some tips for SlideShare content inspiration!
+Click here for SlideShare content inspiration tips!

 Like any content on the web, time and consistency pay off.
 Ideally, you should be following by a regular schedule, and releasing presentations on a regular basis.